TalleoProject/talleo-gui/README.md

-## About Bittorium
+## About Talleo

-Bittorium is a cryptocurrency with the aim to become a worldwide accepted payment method with enhanced privacy and maintaining decentralisation.
+Talleo is a cryptocurrency with the aim to become a worldwide accepted payment method with enhanced privacy and maintaining decentralisation.

-You can read more about it at https://bitcointalk.org/index.php?topic=5028348
+You can read more about it at https://bitcointalk.org/index.php?topic=5195073

-## About Bittorium-gui
+## About Talleo-gui

-This is a multi-platform GUI wallet for Bittorium.
+This is a multi-platform GUI wallet for Talleo.

-## Building Bittorium-gui
+## Building Talleo-gui

 ### 1. Clone wallet sources

 ```
-git clone git@github.com/bittorium/Bittorium-GUI-SOURCE
+git clone git@github.com/TalleoProject/talleo-gui
 ```

 ### 2. Update git submodules